thoughtspot/thoughtspot.github.io/_admin/backup-restore/how-to-create-a-schedule.md

 |1|2|3|4R|5|6|7|8R|9|10|11|12|13|14|...|24|

 Consider what you will have in the first bucket in hour 9?
-The first bucket will have the snapshots from hour 9, 8, and 7.
+The first bucket has the snapshots from hour 9, 8, and 7.

-At the end of the day, in the first bucket, you will have 22, 23, and 24th snapshot.
+At the end of the day, in the first bucket, you can have 22, 23, and 24th snapshot.
 While in the second bucket, you will have the 20th hour and the 24th hour snapshots.

 |1|...|12|13|14|15|16|17|18|19|20R|21|22R|23R|24R|